aspose-words/Aspose.Words-Documentation/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 #### Attachment Pane in Output PDF Documents

 A new option [UseAttachments](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#pdfpagemode) has been implemented to display the attachment pane in output PDF documents.

+#### Allow Latin Text to Wrap in the Middle of a Word

+Support for the "Allow Latin text to wrap in the middle of a word" feature has been implemented to make our Latin support even better upon rendering.

 ### Search and Compare